Clinician. Consultant. Educator. Entrepreneur.

 A woman with long dark hair standing behind a glass podium, speaking at an event, with a dark purple background.

-2015 - Took the stage at my first national ASHA Convention talk — and realized that sharing knowledge could be its own form of clinical service.
+2015 - Gave a talk at my first national ASHA Convention — and realized how sharing knowledge is an important part of clinical service.

 Rinki Varindani Desai taking a selfie at a social event, with a crowded room of people in the background.

-2016 - Co-created my first mobile app, Dysphagia Therapy, and discovered how we can scale our impact when we combine clinical insight with tech innovation.
+2016 - Created my first mobile app and discovered the impact of combining our clinical expertise with tech teams and innovation.

-2018 - Co-founded STEP, a global dysphagia education platform, and stepped fully into entrepreneurship
+2018 - Co-founded the Swallowing Training and Education Portal (STEP), a global online dysphagia education platform, and stepped into entrepreneurship.

 Rinki Varindani Desai wearing a white coat and blue gloves, holding a glass award shaped like a blue flame with a black base that reads 'The Extra Mile Award, Department of Otolaryngology.'

-2023 - Became a mom to a beautiful baby boy — and began redesigning my career around what I now knew mattered most.
+2023 - Embraced the most important role of all.
+Became a mom to a beautiful baby boy — and began designing my career around this new season of my life.